Anchovies, Ansjovis, Ancovetta

 1. What is it?

 Anchovy (Engraulis encrasicolus) is a small, fast growing species that aggregates in large schools near the surface of the water.
-Population levels of anchovy are known to experience decadal fluctuations in abundance due to variations in environmental conditions as well as variability in phytoplankton and zooplankton abundance.
-South African stocks are currently optimally exploited.
+The South African and Moroccan stocks of anchovy are all considered to be optimally exploited.
+In Spain, anchovy stocks are considered to be sustainably fished.

 2. How was it caught or farmed?